Cover

 .catch(error => {

-console.log(error.message); // "Failed to fetch"
+console.log(error.message); // "Failed to fetch" (no detail)

 });

-// Axios - more detailed error handling
+// Axios — structured error information

 axios.get('https://api.example.com/data')